metxchris/TT2-Sim/readme.md

                      [3036 3311    0    0    0]
 ```

-# Special Thanks
+# Credit
-Special thanks to Marxz13 for collaborating with me on various gameplay aspects and helping me test for accuracy issues.
+Special thanks to Marxz13 for collaborating with me on various gameplay aspects, testing for accuracy issues, and being a great community resource.
 Also thanks to [Colblitz](https://github.com/colblitz) for helping me find several gameplay formulas I was missing.
-Additionally, Byungshin was very helpful in helping me nail down a errors bugs in the gold calculations.
+Additionally, thanks to Byungshin for helping me nail down a few errors bugs in the gold calculations.